lilyzhai/housing-survey/README.md

 Join this project if you have any interest in the following:
 * web systems and scraping
 * data visualization
 * natural language processing
-* geographic data
+* geographic information systems (GIS)
 * machine learning
     - supervised learning: *regression*
-    - unsupervised learning: *clustering*
 * finding housing for next year, lol

 ## Goals